- Everett Public Schools

 The Education Levy maintains staffing, programs, student opportunities, and day-to-day services not fully funded by the state.

-Student programs and services-
+Continues student programs and services-

-Special education staffing and supports
+- Special education staffing and support

-Everett Public Schools is underfunded in special education by approximately $12.3 million this school year.
+- Everett Public Schools is underfunded in special education by approximately $12.3 million this school year.

 In the past, we used levy dollars to fill that gap for students receiving special education services.
 Special education services include speech therapy, classroom aides, modified curriculum, and behavioral support.
 A new state rule now prohibits the use of local levy funds for special education.
 The proposed 2026 levy will now fill the underfunding gap across all areas.